leon-wbr/inertia/README.md

 ## Frontend Implementation

 For a practical example of how to structure your frontend with React and Vite, check out our [Inertia Sitepackage](https://github.com/leon-wbr/inertia-sitepackage) template.

+## Contributing

+We welcome contributions!

+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get involved.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) file for details.